kinivi/tello-gesture-control/README.md

 ### Keyboard control
-(To control the drone with your keyboard, first press the `Left Shift` key.)
+To control the drone with your keyboard at any time - press the `k` key.

 The following is a list of keys and action description -